Summer Start Next Steps

 If you would like a step-by-step tutorial on how to activate these accounts, you can view one here.

 Students are required to live on campus for the Summer Start session, as well as for the Fall and Spring terms of their first year.
-Students should visit the housing website for information about availability and contracting.
+Students should visit the housing website for information about applying.

-Students participating in Summer Start are required to complete two housing contracts; the 2023 Think Summer Application, and the 2023-24 Academic Year Application.
+Students participating in Summer Start are required to complete two housing applications; the 2024 Think Summer Application, and the 2024-25 Academic Year Application.

 Purdue's Orientation Programs help introduce and connect all new undergraduate students for their university experience.
 Students admitted to the fall semester complete orientation through the following programs: